chrisjackson-pellicle/PAV/README.md

 - Generates detailed reports

 #### 3. Alignment generation
-- Creates nucleotide alignments with reference sequences for rRNA and tRNA genes
+- **Per-sample alignments with references**: Creates nucleotide alignments with reference sequences for rRNA and tRNA genes, and generates codon-aware nucleotide alignments for CDS genes
+- **Per-gene alignments with references**: Generates alignments combining all samples with reference sequences
-- Generates codon-aware nucleotide alignments for CDS genes
+- **Sample-only alignments**: Generates alignments using only sample sequences (no external references)
+- **All alignment types run by default** unless disabled with specific `--no_*` flags

 #### 4. EMBL and ENA template generation
 - Adds locus tags and standardizes features for EMBL